thalescpl-io/ciphertrust-manager-prometheus-grafana-example/README.md

   This dashboards shows statistics about resources specific to CipherTrust Manager such as the number of audit records, key and key-rotations, backups, users and licensing.
 It also displays statistics related to these operations like no. of crypto operations, license unit consumption percentage, etc.

+  User information requries CipherTrust Manager version 2.11.0 or higher.

 - CipherTrust Manager HTTP Traffic